simonambridge/RTFAP2/RollUpReports/README.md

 The roll-up jobs will use the data in the Transactions table to generate aggregates by merchant and by credit card.
 These jobs can be run as frequently as necessary depending on the currency of the information required e.g. every 10 minutes or every hour etc.

+The dailytxns_bymerchant table is the data in the transactions table but keyed on merchant and day with a clustering column ascending on credit card number.
+There are four static columns for example total_amount, min_amount, max_amount - so these are static for each merchant and day.
+This allows us to track daily transactions for each merchant at both a transaction level and at a summary level by merchant by day.

 ### Pre-requisites
 The following components must be installed and available on your machine.